pfitzer/notes/README.md

 ## Features

 - 📝 Create and manage notes with Markdown support
+- 🏷️ Organize notes with color-coded tags
+- 🔍 Search and filter notes by text or tags
 - 💾 SQLite database for local storage
 - 🎨 Clean, modern UI built with DaisyUI
 - 📤 Export notes to files